realm/SwiftLint/README.md

 ![](assets/runscript.png)

+You might want to move your SwiftLint phase directly before 'Compile Sources' step, to detect errors quickly before compiling.
+However, SwiftLint is designed to run on valid Swift code that cleanly completes the compiler's parsing stage.
+So running SwiftLint before 'Compile Sources' might yield some incorrect results.

+If you wish to autocorrect violations as well, your script could run `swiftlint autocorrect && swiftlint` instead of just `swiftlint`.
+This will mean that all correctable violations are fixed, while ensuring warnings show up in your project for remaining violations.

-Alternatively, if you've installed SwiftLint via CocoaPods the script should look like this:
+If you've installed SwiftLint via CocoaPods the script should look like this:

 ```bash
 "${PODS_ROOT}/SwiftLint/swiftlint"